Madwesh-india/ROS2_Basics/README.md

 ---

 ## Cheat Sheets
+### 🖥️ Basic Linux Commands for ROS 2

+For a detailed guide on essential Linux commands for ROS 2 development, check out the [BasicLinuxCommands.md](/BasicLinuxCommands.md) file.
+This guide includes how to:

+- Navigate and manage directories.
+- Search and view files.
+- Handle file permissions.
+- Use Linux commands in combination with ROS 2 workflows, such as building workspaces and sourcing environments.

 ### Basic ROS 2 Commands
 Get familiar with essential ROS 2 shell commands by checking out the [ShellCommands.md](ShellCommands.md) file.
 Learn how to: